OLPRO Cocoon Breeze review: an inflatable camper van awning

 If you have been following our camper van journey you’ll know that we barely got started before lockdown happened.
 So we were itching to get out with our VW T5 when restrictions eased in July, not least so we could try out our new inflatable camper van awning, the OLPRO Cocoon Breeze.

 We are OLPRO brand ambassadors and have been given the Cocoon Breeze to try out this summer and beyond.
-Keep an eye out for hints and tips as we get used to our new awning.

 I can also offer you 10 percent off OLPRO products if you use ‘TinBox10’ at the checkout on their website.